Nikovash/bitoreum-builder/docs/faq.md

 ### 🔑 Q: Can I build with my own fork?

 A: Absolutely.
-You just need to modify the bake.sh file to add in your own GitHub repository URL
+You just need to modify the bake.sh file to add in your own GitHub repository URL.
+You may also need build dependacies that I do nopt so be away of that!

 ---

 ### 📜 Q: How do I verify checksums?

-Inside each build folder or `.tar.gz` archive:
+Inside each build folder or `.tar.gz` or `*.zip` archive:

 ```bash
 sha256sum -c checksums-<version>.txt
 ```
 ---

 ### 🧼 Q: How do I clean up old builds?